oscaramtz/dataFolio-R/Getting&CleaningData/TipsGrouping&Setting.md

-##For a general solution that works regardless of how many digits are in data$anim, use the sprintf function.
-It works like this:
+## For a general solution that works regardless of how many digits, use the sprintf function.
 ```{R}
 sprintf("%04d", 1)
 # [1] "0001"